-There are so many aspects to professional music production and the importance of music plug-ins (audio effects) should not be underestimated.
-With the right plugin arsenal, a producers and engineers can shape and sculpt the way a song or instrumental is perceived.
+There are so many aspects to professional music production and the importance of music plug-ins (audio effects) should never be underestimated.
+With the right plugin arsenal, producers and engineers can shape and sculpt the way a song or instrumental is perceived.

 Here is an overview of the most commonly used audio effects for music production.
 In future articles, we will provide more detailed tutorials to each specific audio effect.

 Equalization a tool is used to boost or reduce or increase varying points of a frequency signal.
 Whenever there is a source of sound (e.g. when vocalists sing), the sound projects its own range, which sits on the frequency spectrum.
 Each sound may have attributes that sit differently on the spectrum.

 Using an equalization tool, a producer or sound engineer can essentially control or shape the high, mid and low-frequency points by reducing or increasing them.
 The more advanced equalizer tools can control more frequency points.

 These are used when signal volumes exceed a certain level.
 Compression is a reduction tool that controls in the range of a signal such that the sound source in question does not exceed a predetermined threshold.
 The higher signal levels are then dropped in gain compared to lower-level signals thus creating a more even signal level across the entire sound source.